The panel’s recommendations

 Where the above organisations may not have provided advice on a pairing, the independent panel made use of other peak body publications, technical reports, peer-reviewed literature, and in-depth specialist works assessing the relationship between the disease/exposure pairings.
 For papers to be included, they must have been published within an appropriate date range, contain sufficient statistical data on causality, and be fully available for the panel to read.

 Where appropriate, the panel also drew on their clinical experience to assist in their assessments of each disease/exposure pairing.
-The three panel members had diverse backgrounds in epidemiology and research providing them with a wealth of professional knowledge to draw from.
+The 3 panel members had diverse backgrounds in epidemiology and research providing them with a wealth of professional knowledge to draw from.

 Analytical criteria